 This award is presented to an individual who demonstrates outstanding participation in or promotion of sports and recreation and serves as a role model for people with disabilities.
 The award is named after Mr. Duncan Wyeth for his passion towards life and for encouraging people with disabilities of all ages to pursue interests and dreams based upon their abilities and not to be limited by their disability.
 Duncan is an active advocate in his local community as well as nationally and internationally.
-His enthusiasm for life, sports and recreation are contagious and inspirational to all.
+His enthusiasm for life, sports, and recreation is contagious and inspirational to all.

 Congratulations to Bradley Heaven on receiving the 2021 Duncan Wyeth Award!

 2020: Clayton Frech